qiyuehan/HMANet_Forecasting/README.md

 2. Download data.
 You can obtain all the eight benchmarks from [baidupan](https://pan.baidu.com/s/19lqv1VLG9VBx7Nh04L1u0A?pwd=mswn
 )password：mswn. **All the datasets are well pre-processed** and can be used easily.
-3. Train the model.
+3. Pre-training the model.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
-You can reproduce the experiment results by:
+To run the code with a single GPU on etth1, just run the following command：
 ```bash
 bash ./scripts/pretraining.sh
 ```
+The model will be saved to the checkpoint folder for the downstream tasks.
+There are several other parameters can be set in the main.py script.

+%Fine-tuning: The script patchtst_finetune.py is for fine-tuning step.
+Either linear_probing or fine-tune the entire network can be applied.

 ## Main Result